h6y3/todoist-ruby/README.md

 ## Version History
+* 0.2.6: Fixed File.exists? to File.exist.
+Updated deletion API call for items and projects with updated tests.
+Special thank you to @mtantawy for the pull request and updates!
 * 0.2.5: Fix for Extra params aren't sent when creating a item when using the misc add_item method.
 (Thank you to @juliend2)
 * 0.2.4: Numerous bug fixes to address v7 to v8 changes that go beyond just an endpoint change.
 Passing all specs.
 * 0.2.3: Updated to v8 endpoints